There’s something I want you to know about me: about the real Laura Lloyd.

 Emotionally avoidant

-I’m not sure my colleagues at theguardian.com, or my university communications roles, or when I worked in theatre production, would have nailed me as a Type A personality either.
+I’m not sure my colleagues at theguardian.com, or my university communications roles, or when I worked in theatre production, would have nailed me as a Type A personality either – but that ultra-self-controlling, super-organised portrait isn’t the only way perfectionism shows up.

 I wouldn’t have said I was perfectionist, because I worked hastily, hated double checking things, and was always 5 or 10 minutes late.